valkey-io/valkey-doc/topics/latency.md

 Modern hardware is pretty fast at copying the page table.
-So are modern hardware-assisted virtualized environments, but fork can be really slow in older virtualized environmants without hardware support.
+So are modern hardware-assisted virtualized environments, but fork can be really slow in older virtualized environments without hardware support.
 As of 2024, this is hardly a problem.

 You can measure the fork time for a Valkey instance by